LowisWano/full-stack-open-exercises/part7/bloglist-frontend-query/README.md

 # TO-DO
-- Like and delete feature for each blog
-  - Make a createBlog.test.js to automate tests
-- User view
-- Individual user view
+- Create user page
-- Navbar
-- Comments feature
-- Styling
-- Toggling of create new blog form after a new blog is added
 - We could optionally setup a Layout.jsx component to place the navbar, notification, and other universal UI related components
-- Redirects to home page if unidentified route is placed in the url, optionally, we could also redirect it to a 'page not found' view
-- Server is down page for frontend in case if backend is not responding
+- 'Server is down' page for frontend in case if backend is not responding